nguyenvanven/eGuru/README.md

 * [ ]  There is a sub menu categories in experience pages.
 User can click on a categories to filter experiences belong to categories.
 The sub item “all” will list all experiences without filtering category
 * [ ]  When user are selecting a category, the search result of experience must belong to that categories.
 * [ ]  Admin user have a page to create new category, another user cannot create it
+#Optional:
+* [ ] User can recommend a category that they want

 	4 Chat features:

-* [ ] An message page that has a list of incoming and sending messages, sorted in descending chronological.
+* [ ] A message page that has a list of incoming and sending messages, sorted in descending chronological.
-* [ ] The message have to be display without refreshing the page.
+* [ ] The message has to be display without refreshing the page.
-* [ ] The messages have to be updated in all computeur in the same time.
+* [ ] The messages has to be updated in all computer in the same time.
 * [ ] User gets an email when they receive a message, with a link to view the message.
+* [ ] Messages should be grouped by sender
+#Optional
-* [ ] User gets an email when a message they have sent is read with the time at which the message was read.
+* [ ] User have an option to not receive email when they have new messages
-* [ ] User can attach an image in the chat.
+* [ ] User can attach an image or emotional icons in the chat.

-	5 Support find friend from another social network:
+	5 Support finding friend from another social network:

-* [ ] Implement "Users" link takes the user to a page that lists all users.
-Next to/under each user, provide a link to "Add As Friend" to add the user to your list of friends.
 * [ ] Get login with other social network like instagram or twitter.
-* [ ] If not login by facebook, attribute 30 random friends.
 * [ ] Users can send a request to a friend to join the website.
 * [ ] Random Friends can be choose directly regarding the preferences

-    6 Order result, friend’s experiences on the top:
+    6 Search experience
+* [ ] User can search for experiences by title, content, ...
 * [ ] Each post will have property of Author (or Creator).
 In list of the search result, the post which has author is in friend list will has higher priority to display in the top)
-* [ ] List of search results is found by search keywords.
-* [ ] Function to create the order of result list base on Author (or Creator)
+* [ ] User can order the result by rating, time, or most used

 	7 Contact me page: